shekhargulati/java8-the-missing-tutorial/01-default-static-interface-methods.md

 ```
 This will print `inside C`.

-1. Otherwise, class has to call the desired implementation explicitly
+**Rule 3: Otherwise, class has to call the desired implementation explicitly**

 ```java
 interface A {
     default void doSth() {